jacar0812/SOC-Honeynet/README.md

 ## Introduction

-In this project, I spearheaded the comprehensive monitoring and proactive remediation efforts aimed at addressing the security vulnerabilities and potential threats identified in the prior initiative
+In this project, I spearheaded the comprehensive monitoring and proactive remediation efforts aimed at addressing the security vulnerabilities and potential threats identified in the prior project.
 Leveraging Microsoft Sentinel, these logs enable the creation of attack maps, alert triggers, and incident reports.
 I conducted a security metric analysis in an unsecured setting for 24 hours, implemented security measures to strengthen the environment, conducted another 24-hour metric analysis, and presented the resulting improvements below

 The metrics I will show are: